Sedum clavatum R.T. Clausen

 Tiscalatengo Gorge Sedum

-Sedum clavatum is an attractive succulent, up to 4 inches (10 cm) tall, with stout, creeping stems terminating in rosettes that grow up to 2 inches (5 cm) in diameter.
-Leaves are fleshy, glaucous pale green or blue-green, sometimes with red pointed tips.
+Sedum clavatum is an attractive succulent with stout, creeping stems terminating in rosettes of fleshy, pale green to blue-green leaves, sometimes with red pointed tips.
 It grows up to 4 inches (10 cm) tall.
 Rosettes are up to 2 inches (5 cm) in diameter.
 Branches lose the lower leaves as they elongate but are often covered by younger stems so the plant can look like a solid mat of attractive rosettes.
 Flowers are star-shaped, 5-merous, with white petals and dark red anthers, and appear in compact clusters on short axillary branches from spring to early summer.

 How to Grow and Care